-I've been interested in human and social sciences, with emphasis on human development and social justice since my late teens.
-Following the completion of a Master in Social Policy and Planning, I worked with a number of NGO’s, governments, international agencies, as well as community-based organizations, social movements and research institutes in the Americas, Asia and Africa.
-My Ph.D. investigation focused on the politics of affordable housing, gentrification and city planning.
-I contributed to the development of social justice and human rights projects in different capacities professionally and on a voluntary basis.
-I co-founded an online quarterly journal e-metropolis and served in its editorial committee from its inception in 2010 until 2014.
+I've been interested in human and social sciences and arts, with emphasis on development and social justice since my late teens.
+Following the completion of a Master in Social Policy and Planning, I worked with a number of NGO’s, governments, international agencies, as well as community-based organizations, social movements and research institutes in the Americas, Asia and Africa colaborating on research, projects and campaings design and production.
+My Ph.D. investigation focused on the politics of affordable housing, gentrification and community development in Rio de Janeiro.

 Selected published writings